ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 *** Please sign TX hash on the ledger device ***
 ```

-Next, a new signing will be started for the create chain TX.
+Next, a new signing is going to be started for the create chain TX.
 If the ledger is not the correct one, the following
 error should appear instead:

 ```text